louis-frayser/mirror-backup/README.md

 ### Running
 1. Edit the configuration (currently the *backup plan* records inside *app-data.rkt*
 2. Run the program
-   racket *mirror-backup.rkt*
+>  racket *mirror-backup.rkt*
     2.1 That creates the program: *mirror-backup.sh*
 3. Examining the shell script.
 4. Run the script:
 >   **sh** *mirror-backup.sh*

 5. There is a Makefile in the sources directory.
 Running
 >  **make test**
 will generate the shell script and run it.

 ### Caveats
-1.Running this script requires superuser privileges.
+1. Running this script requires superuser privileges.
 At least that is the intention.
 It cat work for anyone who has permission to write in the target paths.
 2. Some knowledge of Scheme could be helpful.
 It is easy for a non Schemer to hose things up.